Peacocks nearby: approximating sequences of measures: Approximation by peacocks: Prokhorov distance and L evy distance

-In this section we will prove variants of Strassen's theorem, first for the modified Prokhorov distance and later on for the modified L\'evy distance, the Prokhorov distance, and the L\'evy distance.
+In this section we will prove peacock approximation results, first for the modified Prokhorov distance and later on for the modified L\'evy distance, the Prokhorov distance, and the L\'evy distance.
 It turns out that Problem~\ref{pr:main} always has a solution for these distances, regardless of the size of~$\epsilon$.
-In the following we denote the quantile function of a measure $\mu \in \setM$ with $G_\mu$, i.e.
+In the following we denote the quantile function of a measure $\mu \in \setM$ by $G_\mu$, i.e.

 \begin{prop} Let $\mu \in \setM$, $p \in (0,1]$, and $m \in \setR$.
 Then the set

 is not empty.
 Moreover, this set contains at least one measure with bounded support. \end{prop}

 \begin{proof} The statement is clear for $p=1$, and so so we focus on $p \in (0,1)$.
 Given a measure $\mu$ we set $I=[G_\mu\bigl(\frac p4 \bigr), G_\mu\bigl(1- \frac p4 \bigr))$.
 We will first define a measure~$\eta$ with bounded support which lies in $B_p^{\mathrm{P}}(\mu,0)$, and then we will modify it to obtain a measure~$\theta$ with mean~$m$.
 We set